RaulAtWork/learning-react-from-midudev/06-shopping-cart/README.md

 - Save the cart on localStorage to retrieve if the window closes
 - Use redux to handle the product list and the cart
+- Use the same component for Product list item and cart list item.
+It should not contain any logic